 Also, if you expect to be making less income now than in the future, a Roth is a good way to “prepay” taxes.
 You can’t avoid paying taxes, and the decision between a Roth and a Traditional IRA is, “pay taxes now or pay taxes in retirement?”
 Since a Roth provides tax-free withdrawals in retirement, the account provides for “tax diversification” that compliments your 401(k), traditional IRA, and taxable brokerage accounts.

 If you have any further questions, don’t hesitate to contact the Baron Financial Group team.

 A 60-second read by Victor Cannillo: The difference between buying versus leasing your next vehicle can be the difference of tens of thousands of dollars over a lifetime.
 Auto expenses can be one of your biggest annual expenses, so there is a lot to consider.
 Most buyers only focus on their monthly payment fee, and therefore lean towards leasing.
 But it is important to remember that monthly payments are only one part of the cost to having a car.
 Continue reading The difference between buying versus leasing a vehicle

-A 60-second read by James Shagawat: Congratulations 2016 College graduates!
+A 60-second read by the Baron Team: Congratulations 2016 College graduates!
 Throw that mortarboard as high in the air as you can and before it circles back down to earth, start thinking about saving for your retirement.
 You are most likely going to be responsible for setting yourself up for a successful retirement, so your best bet is to invest early and often.